Sargassum natans

 Sargassum natans is a species of brown algae in the family Sargassaceae.
 In English the species goes by the common names common gulfweed, narrowleaf gulfweed, or spiny gulfweed.

 It occurs in the Sargasso Sea.
 It is also pelagic and reproduces by fragmentation.
 It, along with Sargassum fluitans, have been credited with plaguing beach tourism industry in Yucatán and South Florida.
+This species serves as a substrate for colonial hydrozoans, including Aglaophenia latecarinata, which has been reported to cover more than 40% of the macroalgae's surface in some cases.